Graduate Student Research Grants (2020)

 American Politics, Policy, Society, Economy and Culture

 Research proposals can span any subject matter or period.
-However, we are especially interested in promoting research that deals with our annual topic: The 2020 U.S. presidential election.
-As such, original proposals that explore the characteristics, circumstances, causes, and implications of the Trump presidency, broadly understood, and deal with contemporary American politics and society, are especially encouraged.
+However, we are especially interested in promoting research that deals with our annual topic: American Democracy (past, present and future), especially in the age of Covid-19.
+As such, original proposals that explore the impact of the Coronavirus, as well as of the Trump presidency, on America's democratic institutions, norms and processes, and deal with contemporary American politics and society, are especially encouraged.